hp77-creator/teachyourselfcs/Readme.md

 </details>

-Whole idea of teaching yourself cs is inspired from this [link](https://teachyourselfcs.com/).
+Whole idea of teaching yourself CS is inspired from this [link](https://teachyourselfcs.com/).

 Listed with :heart: by hp77.